 The article explored asset sales by government which never saw the light of day.
 In September 2004, the Nigerian Government and Virgin Atlantic signed an agreement to launch a National carrier, which was christened Virgin Nigeria.
 As part of the terms of agreement, Virgin was granted the right to use the Murtala Mohammed International Airport (MMIA) as its base.
 In 2008, Virgin Atlantic decided to sell its stake in the airline following disagreements with a new administration.
 Nigerian businessman, Jimoh Ibrahim bought Virgin’s stake in the airline in 2010, but shut down the airline in 2012 following a dispute with workers.

-However, as clarification to the question raised by Chike-Obi, another Twitter user, Ìmọ̀ràn se kókó pointed out that as much as the question is a good one, the comparison is misplaced in that they are two different transactions with one’s initial capital outlay larger than the other.
+However, another Twitter user, Ìmọ̀ràn se kókó pointed out that as much as the questions are good, the comparison is misplaced in that they are two different transactions with one’s initial capital outlay larger than the other.
 “You’re also conflating investment with stake the investor gets.
 They’re not necessarily correlated,” she said.

 Going further to back up her assertion, she extracted a 2017 article by Natasha Bach from Fortune.com which stated that “Air France-KLM is paying Branson’s Virgin Group 220 million pounds ($286 million) for a 31% stake in the venture.
 Delta will retain 49% control, leaving Virgin with 20%.
 Branson will remain chairman of the airline and the airline is expected to continue to fly under the Virgin brand.
 At the same time, Delta and China Eastern will pump some 375 million Euros ($439 million) each into Air France-KLM, both in return for a 10% stake.
 That will cut the French government’s stake in the group to 14% from 18%.”